Jade-ux/OurTraditions/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
+- The background image for this site is from https://www.toptal.com/
 - The photos used in this site were obtained from ...

 ### Acknowledgements